jeremiahoclark/OpenYak/README.md

 ## Image and Video Generation

 Yak includes FLUX.2 Klein for image generation.
-You can create images and animate them.
+You can create images and animate them into short videos.

 **Art styles available:**
 - **Arcane**: Arcane / League of Legends style